Equity release mortgages

 How to release equity from your house

-If you would like to release equity in your home, you can take out a loan or sell some of the value of your home using an equity release mortgage product.
-The loan, or value, is paid back by selling the property once you have either died or moved to a care facility.
+If you would like to release equity in your home, you can take out a loan using an lifetime mortgage product.
+The loan, or value, is paid back by selling the property if you move into permanent care or die.

-You can release equity if you are aged over 55, own your property outright, or have a small mortgage outstanding on the property.
+You may be able to release equity if you are aged over 55 and own your property whether it has a mortgage or not

 VA Mortgages can advise on the best equity release solution for your personal circumstances.